rfwlab/rfw/docs/articles/architecture.md

 # Architecture

-RFW's goal is to let developers build reactive web interfaces in pure Go.
+rfw's goal is to let developers build reactive web interfaces in pure Go.
 The runtime runs Go in the browser via WebAssembly while templates are written in **RTML**, an HTML-like language that binds directly to Go state.
 The framework wires data, events and rendering into a single reactive loop so that UI updates automatically follow changes in Go variables.

 By compiling to WebAssembly, the same Go code can run on both the client and the server, enabling shared types and business logic.
 Components are small, reusable units that encapsulate state and behaviour; the router simply mounts them without extra glue code.